 - Storenvy marketplace – 10% commission fee from any sale

-In order to sell here, you need to pass through submission process, showing your product to moderators with detailed description, photos and suggested retail and wholesale price.
+In order to sell here, you need to pass through the submission process, showing your product to moderators with the detailed description, photos and suggested retail/wholesale price.
 Yes, you have read right, you can do wholesale through here.
 Hence, your products will be voted by buyers and then you will be contacted for further approval.

-Besides that it has pretty shiny and unique look, has great searching possibilities, especially in a gifts section.
-So it appears to be pretty much buyers oriented store and not a regular ecommerce platform.
-Which makes UncommonGoods quite good selling platform with a decent audience of buyers, if you can get to them.
+Besides that, it has pretty shiny and unique look, has great searching possibilities, especially in a gifts section.
+So it appears to be pretty much for buyers oriented store and not a regular e-commerce platform.
+This makes UncommonGoods quite good selling platform with a decent audience of buyers, if you can get to them.

 - Closed and curated platform